Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 # Regression

-Once the parser was introduced I knew that it would create problems.
-Since eval did many things that the parser could not handle.
+Once the parser was introduced I knew that it would create problems, since eval did many things that the parser could not handle.
 And they started to arrive slowly.
 One-by-one.

 ## Booleans